RestDB/codehooks-auth/README.md

 ## Client web app

 Client web apps can use `codehooks-auth` to login and signup.
-Add a route to the auth lock screen to the client web app `https://yourapp.codehooks.io/auth/assets/login.html`.
+To authenticate your users, direct them to the client web app route `https://{YOUR-APP}.codehooks.io/auth/assets/login.html`.

-The screenshot below shows the lock screen.
+The screenshot below shows the lock screen presented to the users.

 ![lock-screen](./examples/images/auth-lock-screen.png)

-If your app redirectSuccessUrl is `/dashboard.html` then after login you will be redirected to this with an JWT accesstoken parameter in the url `https://yourapp.codehooks.io/dashboard.html#access_token=xxx`.
+If your app redirectSuccessUrl is `/dashboard.html` then after login you will be redirected to this with an JWT accesstoken parameter in the url `https://{YOUR-APP-URL}.codehooks.io/dashboard.html#access_token=xxx`.

 Use the access_token to call your Codehooks.io API.